jakubkoval/symfony-react-app/README.md

 * Run `docker exec -it php-app bash -c "npm run dev"`  to build js files

-You should be able to run application: http://localhost:8000/
+You should be able to see application in your browser: http://localhost:8000/

 You can find phpmyadmin on url http://localhost:8001/